Jaegg3rNat/NonLocalShear/README.md

 - `tqdm`: For displaying progress bars.
 - `numba`: For JIT compilation to speed up the code.

+It is also required to have a Python version >= 3.6.

 ## Installation

 You can install the required packages using `pip`: